jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 	git fetch origin develop

 The fetch command is going to copy the changes into a temporary **local remote-branch** that will be called _"origin/develop"_.
-In order to merge the local branch (_"develop"_) to your fetched bracnh (_"origin/develop"_) you need to firstly do a checkout to your _"develop"_ branch.
+In order to merge the local branch (_"develop"_) to your fetched branch (_"origin/develop"_) you need to firstly do a checkout to your _"develop"_ branch.

 	git checkout develop
 	git merge origin/develop